nordicopen/easee_hass/README.md

 before pushing your changes.

 ## Translation
-To handle submission of translations we are using [Lokalise](https://lokalise.com/login/).
+We are using [Lokalise](https://lokalise.com/login/) to handle submission of translations.
 They provide us with an amazing platform that is easy to use and maintain.

-To help out with the translation of Easee integration  you need an account on Lokalise, the easiest way to get one is to [click here](https://lokalise.com/login/)  then select "Log in with GitHub".
+To help out with the translation of Easee integration [click here](https://app.lokalise.com/public/3637181265197452b3dc34.70096810/).
+If you are asked to login it is normally easiest to use Log in with GitHub".

-When you have created the account, the [click here](https://app.lokalise.com/public/3637181265197452b3dc34.70096810/) to join the project.
-If you want to add a new language, please open an issue.
+If you want to add a new language, please open an issue here in this repo.

 The translations are pulled when a new release of the integration is prepared.
 So you must wait until there is a new release until your look for your updates.